 “The Centennial represents some of the most prestigious institutions in the country, and Steve has put the league front and center on the national stage,” said F&M Director of Athletics and Recreation Patricia Epps.

-Ulrich, who is the son of a former F&M dean, Foster “Fuzz” Ulrich ’56, is married to Marcy Dubroff, a longtime F&M employee and associate director of the POGIL Project.
+Son of a former F&M dean, Foster “Fuzz” Ulrich ’56, Steve is married to Marcy Dubroff, a longtime F&M employee and associate director of the POGIL Project.
 His two children, recent grad Ryan ’18 and current sophomore Caroline ’22, now have their own F&M stories to tell.

 On the West Coast, Dubow is following Ulrich’s lead in running a prestigious conference with academically rigorous institutions.
 The SCIAC includes California Institute of Technology, California Lutheran University, Chapman University, Claremont-Mudd-Scripps College, University of La Verne, Occidental College, Pomona-Pitzer College, University of Redlands and Whittier College.
 Its office is in Los Angeles.